Xiaohong-Deng/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains a dropout layer in order to reduce overfitting (model.py lines 77). drop rate 0.8 works pretty well.
+The model contains a dropout layer in order to reduce overfitting (model.py lines 77).
+Drop rate 0.8 worked pretty well.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (data splitted in line 19, validated in line 94 to line 97).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.